Note: Available in packages Starter and above.

 - Sections That Require Features You Don't Have

 - Click Continue when you finish one step and want to proceed to the next.
+Click Skip if this step is not necessary for you.
 You can close the Workflow at any point and Verbum will remember where you left off so you can pick right back up again later.

 Note: Links to tools and resources typically open new panels, tabs, or floating windows depending on the type of resource being accessed.
-Some guide sections, however, can be accessed from within the workflow itself.
-Click the undock icon to open this content in a new panel.
+Some guide sections, however, can be accessed from within the Workflow itself.
+Click the undock icon to open content in a new panel.